 - burns, fractures and post major surgery, due to increased demand for nutrients

-- dementia – people with dementia may be unable to communicate their needs when it comes to eating, may use up a lot of calories pacing or may experience a loss of appetite
+- dementia – people with dementia may be unable to communicate their needs, may use up a lot of calories pacing or may experience a loss of appetite

 - persistent vomiting or diarrhoea

-Sometimes taking multiple medications or certain types of medication may also increase your risk of developing malnutrition.
-Always check your medicines information and speak to your prescriber for advice if you have a concern.
-Do not stop taking your medication without advice from a health care professional.
+Some types and combinations of medication can increase your risk of developing malnutrition.
+Always check your medicines information and speak to a healthcare professional for advice if you have a concern.
+Do not stop taking your medication without advice from a healthcare professional.

 Other causes of malnutrition

-Physical issues can also contribute to malnutrition.
+Physical issues can contribute to malnutrition.
 For example:

-- if your teeth are in a poor condition, if your dentures do not fit properly, or if you have a sore mouth, eating can be difficult or painful
+- if your teeth are in a poor condition, if your dentures do not fit, or if you have a sore mouth, eating can be difficult or painful

 - you may lose your appetite as a result of losing your sense of smell and taste

-- you may have a physical disability or other impairment that makes it difficult for you to cook or shop for food yourself.
+- you may have a physical disability or other physical impairment that makes it difficult for you to cook or shop for food yourself

 Social issues that can contribute to malnutrition include: